Lockheed T-33: Military use by other nations

 The Indonesian Air Force received 19 unarmed T-33A in 1973 to supplant the Aero L-29 Delfin trainers.
 Several aircraft were later rearmed with two machine guns, gunsight taken from scrapped Il-28 bombers, and bomb racks taken from retired B-25 Mitchell.
-The rearmed T-33s were deployed to East Timor for counter-insurgency strikes in 1976.
-Indonesian Air Force retired their T-33s in 1980.
+The rearmed T-33s were deployed to East Timor to conduct counter-insurgency strikes in 1976.
+During 1980, the Indonesian Air Force retired the last of their T-33s.

 The RT-33A version, reconnaissance aircraft produced primarily for use by foreign countries, had a camera installed in the nose and additional equipment in the rear cockpit.
 T-33s continued to fly as currency trainers, drone towing, combat and tactical simulation training, "hack" aircraft, electronic countermeasures, and warfare training and test platforms right into the 1980s.

 In the 1980s, an attempt was made to modify and modernize the T-33 as the Boeing Skyfox, but a lack of orders led to the project's cancellation.
 About 70% of the T-33's airframe was retained in the Skyfox, but it was powered by two Garrett AiResearch TFE731-3A turbofan engines.